Bloodvein Headwaters Day 2: Crystal Lake to the Knox Lake Portage

 Day Two camp set up

-We were feeling some aches and pains at the end of this day.
+We were feeling some aches and pains at the end of the day.
 Advil time for sure!
 Over four kilometres of portaging and 50 kilometres of paddling in two days.
 However, there was just one more portage and then we would be able to say that we’d paid our entrance fee to the Bloodvein River.
 And what a last portage it would be – the 1500 meters into Knox!

 This entry was posted in wilderness canoe tripping and tagged , , , .
 Bookmark the permalink.